 Why It Matters

-With the rising economy in recent years, our region has seen an increase in construction and landscaping projects.
-According to the GCIA, along with this increase has also come a higher rate of complaints about sod contaminated with other varietals, weeds, pests or disease.
-When purchasing non-certified sod, the consumer has no assurance as to quality and may risk contending with unsightly and even costly issues after installation.
+Our region has seen an increase in construction and landscaping projects in recent years.
+According to the GCIA, along with this increase has also come a higher rate of complaints about sod contaminated with other varieties, weeds, pests or disease.
+When purchasing non-certified sod, consumers have no assurance as to quality and may risk contending with unsightly and even costly issues after installation.

-In order to ensure high-quality product, sod growers must follow strict management standards and source only high-quality planting material.
-As in any industry, sod farms run the gamut in terms of management practices and quality control, and according to the GCIA, only half of Georgia’s producers participate in the GCIA Turfgrass Certification program.
+Sod producers who produce high quality product follow strict management standards and source only high quality planting material.
+As in any industry, however, producers run the gamut in terms of management practices and quality control, and according to the GCIA, only half of Georgia’s sod farms participate in the GCIA Turfgrass Certification program.

 Benefits of GCIA Certification

 Since there are no laws regarding turfgrass to protect consumers, certification offers the only quality control in the industry.
 GCIA members who grow certified grasses follow the regulations set out by the organization to safeguard the growth and sale of high quality plant material that is free of weeds and contaminating varieties.

 The GCIA also provides a third-party inspection service and certification program for sod providers to ensure consumers receive only the highest quality product.
 Participating sod farms undergo inspections three times per year.

 GCIA inspectors check to be sure the sod contains a single grass varietal—like El Toro Zoysia or TifTuf Bermuda, and to be sure the grass is of consistent quality and weed free.